Percival33/phish-target-recognition/README.md

 > [!NOTE]
 > **TLDR**
 > This project is a system designed to compare various phishing detection methods on visual data.
-It was developed as part of a bachelor's thesis on Warsaw University of Technology.
-Methods implemented are:
+It was developed as
+> part of a bachelor's thesis at the Warsaw University of Technology.
+The implemented methods are:
-> - [Phishpedia](https://github.com/lindsey98/Phishpedia) - CNN model for phishing detection based on logo
+> - [Phishpedia](https://github.com/lindsey98/Phishpedia) - a CNN model for phishing detection based on logos
-> - [VisualPhish](https://github.com/S-Abdelnabi/VisualPhishNet) - deep learning model for phishing detection based on
+> - [VisualPhish](https://github.com/S-Abdelnabi/VisualPhishNet) - a deep learning model for phishing detection based on
     visual features
-> - Baseline - perceptual hashing and similarity search
+> - Baseline: perceptual hashing and similarity search, custom implementation
 >
 > A summary of all evaluation runs can be found in [EVALUATION_RESULTS.md](EVALUATION_RESULTS.md).